permasean/pycomma/README.md

 ## pycomma
-A csv processor designed to allow data processing workflows to be done within a python shell
+A class designed to allow csv data processing workflows to be done within a python shell

 Documentation coming soon.